Updated August 10, 2023

-There are various applications in the city, based on IoT these applications make the city a smart city.
-Now a day’s vehicle parking is one of the major issues in many cities so sharing real-time information parking area availability can be monitored.
+There are various applications in the city based on IoT; these applications make the city a smart city.
+For example, now a day’s vehicle parking is one of the major issues in many cities, so sharing real-time information about parking area availability can be monitored.
 Similarly, the condition of bridges, historical places, and buildings can be monitored to avoid accidents.
-Roads can be monitored by sending warning messages for diversions and road condition to the drivers.
+Roads can be monitored by sending warning messages for diversions and road conditions to the drivers.
 In society’s environment, it helps to maintain garbage collection, shopping mall convenience to avoid waiting time, navigation, etc.

-Patient’s conditions inside the hospital and in old homes can be monitored by continuously sharing health data of patients.
-Iot also helps in medical fridges to monitor and control condition of medicines, vaccines and organic elements.
+Patient’s conditions inside the hospital and in old homes can be monitored by continuously sharing patients’ health data.
+Iot also helps in medical fridges to monitor and control the condition of medicines, vaccines, and organic elements.

-In air quality applications Iot helps to monitor oxygen level and toxic gas level inside the chemical plants to ensure working safety.
-It helps to maintain temperature for specific machinery to avoids overheating.
+In air quality applications, Iot helps to monitor oxygen levels and toxic gas levels inside the chemical plants to ensure working safety.
+In addition, it helps to maintain temperature for specific machinery to avoids overheating.

 4. Domestic/Home Automation

 Iot applications detect the human interface in restricted and unauthorized areas to improve security in specific areas.
-In nuclear power stations, it gives the measurement of radiation level to send a warning for safety.
+For example, in nuclear power stations, it gives radiation level measurement to send a warning for safety.
 It also detects gas leakages in industries, environments and surrounding areas in society to avoid such accidents.

-Iot measures and monitors soil water level as well as soil moisture .it helps the farmers to take according to actions on plants. it improves quality in agriculture.
-Greenhouse monitoring is also one of the major applications of Iot.
+Iot measures and monitors soil water level as well as soil moisture .it helps the farmers to take according to action on plants. it improves quality in agriculture.
+Greenhouse monitoring is also one of the major applications of IoT.

-- In data collection, IOT arranges data in such a way customer can see only data which is applicable and usable as per need.
+- In data collection, IOT arranges data so customers can see only data that is applicable and usable as per need.

 - In IoT, devices become cheaper, smaller, powerful and cost-effective.